litmuschaos/litmus-docs/website/docs/concepts/chaos-workflow.md

 Overall Resilience Score = Total Test Result / Sum of the assigned weights of the experiments
 ```

-## What is a Cron Workflow?
+## What is a Cron Chaos Scenario?

-Cron Workflow is a type of workflow that runs on a pre-defined schedule.
+Cron Chaos Scenario is a type of chaos scenario that runs on a pre-defined schedule.
 It consists of a mandatory field `spec.schedule`.
-A cron syntax is provided in this field at which the workflow execution takes
+A cron syntax is provided in this field at which the chaos scenario execution takes
 place.

-Here's a sample CronWorkflow for Podtato-Head application:
+Here's a sample Cron Chaos Scenario for Podtato-Head application:

 ```yaml
 apiVersion: argoproj.io/v1alpha1